BUFFINGTON: Both political parties are broken

 While Democrats are adrift, Republicans are also in shambles.
 Trump has divided the GOP between traditional conservatives and Trumpism cult followers.

 For many in the GOP, Trump has become the Republican Party.
-His Nuremburg-style propaganda rallies echo a dark chapter in human history where cults of personality became singularly focused on an individual.
+His Numerburg-style propaganda rallies echo a dark chapter in human history where cults of personality became singularly focused on an individual.

 Perhaps the most notable example of that was that this year, the GOP declined to even adopt its usual party platform, endorsing instead a salute to Trump.